hilgspritch/hilgspritch.github.io/_posts/2023-05-22-nyc-the-good-the-bad-the-ugly.md

 *This note was originally published on August 13, 2009 at 10:34am as a Facebook Note*

-New York and attempt to take back Raleigh, I have decided to compile a list of what I have loved about New York and the things that I have not so much loved and share that info with you all.
+As I depart the fine city of New York and attempt to take back Raleigh, I have decided to compile a list of what I have loved about New York and the things that I have not so much loved and share that info with you all.
 So here it goes!

 ## The Good
 - **Food trucks:** Mister Softee, Sabrett (hot dogs!), Halal and Greek food trucks.
 If you are having a craving for any of these items while in Manhattan just squint your eyes and one will be in reach, I guarantee it!